-Human hair wigs offer a natural look and styling flexibility, but need more care and cost more.
+Human hair wigs offer a natural look and styling flexibility but require more care and are more expensive.
 Synthetic wigs hold their shape, cost less, and often don't allow heat styling unless labeled heat-friendly.

-For sew-ins or making a wig, three bundles are enough for lengths up to 20 inches.
-For longer hair, four or more bundles will create a fuller result.
+For a full hairstyle, three bundles are usually enough for lengths up to 20 inches.
+For longer hair, four or more bundles will give you a fuller look.

 Consider your skin undertones and match samples before buying.
 Some online retailers offer virtual color matching or swatch kits for more accurate results.